kondrasso/LKM-Dict-char-driver/README.md

    - It's better to check what dmesg says via `sudo dmesg -w`
 3. Compile any of scenarios in client, for example `cd /src/client/ && gcc small_test.c -o small_test`
 4. Run the test `sudo ./small_test`
-5. If asserts does not fail - it's all good, it's working!
+5. If no asserts fail - it's all good, it's working!

 ## Generate new testing scenarios